-Newspapers can be a good source of information for finding out about the lives of your ancestors.
-The type of articles in 19th century newspapers are just as varied as ours are today and there are all types of articles you can find.
-Apart from the obvious birth marriage and death announcements, your ancestors could feature in court reports, social or sporting events in the parish or town, church and chapel services and news, school events, the administration of the Poor Laws, and so on.
+Newspapers can be a excellent source of information for finding out about the lives of your ancestors.
+The type of articles in 19th century newspapers are probably more varied and detailed compared with ours today.

+You will discover all types of articles.
+Apart from the obvious birth marriage and death announcements, your ancestors could feature in court reports, social or sporting events in the parish or town; church and chapel services and news; school events; the administration of the Poor Laws; advertisements relating to property; and so on.

 Whether your ancestors were upper, middle, or lower class, it does not matter.
 Whether they be vicars, tradesmen or agricultural labourers, there is every chance that their names would have appeared in a newspaper.

 One archive is the British Newspaper Archive.
-This is a pay-to-view site: one year, 30 day or 2 day packages available, but sometimes they do offer introductory free articles.
-The British Newspaper Archive is a partnership between the British Library and brightsolid online publishing.
-Their aim is to digitise up to 40 million newspaper pages from the British Library's vast collection over the next 10 years.
+This is a pay-to-view site; various packages are available, but sometimes they do offer introductory free articles or periods of time.
+The British Newspaper Archive was launched in 2011 and is a partnership between the British Library and DC Thomson Family History Limited who also own Findmypast.
+Their aim is to digitise up to 40 million newspaper pages from the British Library's vast collection by 2021.
+Already millions of pages have been scanned.